nitrictech/docs/docs/support.md

 If you're unsure where to open the GitHub issue, you can use our main [nitrictech/nitric](https://github.com/nitrictech/nitric) repo.
 The Nitric team frequently monitors and triages new issues within this main repo and will move the issue to another repo if required.

-## Share reproduction of bug
+## Share reproduction of bugs

-To best help us understand and tackle the issue effectively, provide a **standalone GitHub repository** in your report that can reproduce the issue.
+To best help with understanding the issue effectively, provide a **standalone GitHub repository** in your report that can reproduce the issue.

 For information on how to create minimal, reproducible examples you can view this informative [Stackoverflow guide](https://stackoverflow.com/help/minimal-reproducible-example).